Stereotypes of Women at Work and Why They Need to STOP

 Not “Just a Joke”

-Telling someone, “be less sensitive” or “it was just a joke” is piling on.
-Calling a woman girl, honey, or sweetie pie may seem a way of making the workplace more casual.
+Telling someone, “Be less sensitive,” or “It was just a joke,” is piling on.
+Calling a woman girl, honey, or sweetie pie may seem like a way of making the workplace more casual.
 But these words are condescending and disrespectful.

 Respect for women is the first, crucial component to ending harassment and abuse.
 Changing our words changes our hearts.